denten-books/plain-text/1-chapter.md

 and an atomic bomb can kill people and destroy at a distance.
 The book is a robot par excellence [@moreno_who_1953, 238].

-The inertia of past decisions embodied in extant mechanisms ultimately poses a threat for human survival.
-For Moreno, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its automatons from the past.
+For Moreno, the inertia of past decisions embodied in extant mechanisms ultimately posed a threat for human survival.
+On this view, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its automatons from the past.
 The only way to compete with the robot was for him to expand the human cultural capacity for creation.
 The biological being has only this one advantage over the zootechnical animal: spontaneity.
 But the capacity for free will and for creation has to be continuously guarded against lethargy and advanced through training.
 The machines of yore ease the burden of creation.
 In reducing labor, they enfeeble the creative capacity.
 Moreno's therapy practice was therefore built on the principle of spontaneity training, aimed at the construction of communities that acknowledge and preserve individual agency.
 As far as I can tell from the records, the practice involved group improvisation, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].

 I leave Moreno here, with thoughts of hydrogen bombs and books occupying the same plane of mechanization.
 The book does make for an excellent robot.
 If a